prajwel/curvit/README.md

 * **bwidth** - Time bin width in seconds.
 Default value is `50`.

 * **framecount_per_sec** - Framerate, with a default value of `28.7185` frames per second for 512 x 512 window mode.
-The most accurate way to get the rate would be to take the value of (`1 / INT_TIME`). `INT_TIME` value can be found from the corresponding image header.
+The most accurate way to get the framerate would be to take the value of (`1 / INT_TIME`). `INT_TIME` value can be found from the corresponding image header.
 Approximate values of framerate for different window modes of UVIT are given in the table below.

 | window mode | frames per second |
 | :---: | :---: |